- What are Templates

 - Upload a .zip file:

 Upload a .zip file with the HTML code and images of your newsletter.
-(Please ensure the main .HTML file is at the root of the zip archive, and only GIF, JPG, JPEG, PNG images are included.)
+(Please ensure the main .HTML file is at the root of the zip archive, and only GIF, JPG, JPEG, and PNG images are included.)

 The next step is to enter the key sender details and email information.
 Then you are ready to modify your template.

 From My Marketing Templates page, click ‘Create a new template’.

 You have two options on how to create your template: import your existing MJML code, or code it from scratch.

 Enter a template name, and then upload your MJML file (with extension .MJML).